nekketsuuu/ocaml_travis_ci/README.md

 ## Benchmarks

+Notes: Each branch was executed only five times to measure the time.
+Because of this, **the error range may be large.**

 | Branch                                                                   |   Time for `linux` (min) | Time for `osx` (min) | Memo                                                              |
 |:-------------------------------------------------------------------------|-------------------------:|---------------------:|:------------------------------------------------------------------|
 | [OPAM with cache][opam]                                                  |           8--10 (ubuntu) |                8--14 | uses `.travis-opam.sh` on [ocaml-ci-scripts].                     |